wuhk76/PingPong/README.md

 What is PingPong?

 	PingPong is an experimental, wireless, point-to-point chatting program written in Python for Linux operating systems.
-Unlike conventional chatting programs, PyChat directly sends
+Unlike conventional chatting programs, PingPong directly sends
-WiFi packets from device to device, without the need of a router.
+Wi-Fi packets from device to device, without the need of a router.
 It accomplishes this by using the packet injection ability of certain wireless cards in monitor mode.
+For instance, this can be advantageous with nearby neighbors, a public place that requires Wi-Fi payment, or a school or office that has severe internet restrictions.

 Setting Up